meloniq/language-bar-flags/readme.txt

 3. Go to "Settings->Language Bar Flags" menu and fill settings.

 == Changelog ==

+= 1.0.4 =
+* Added compatibility with WP Admin bar, can use both
+* Added option to open links in new window
+* Added Albania flag
+* Fixed undefinied index notices
+* Replaced CSS to separate function
+* Replaced JS to separate function
+* Updated French language (Thanks to Frédéric Serva)

 = 1.0.3 =
 * Added support for Africa